Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 Summary

-Warranty terms for massage chairs vary more than most buyers realize, and the gaps between coverage categories matter when a $7,000 chair breaks in year three.
+Warranty terms for massage chairs vary more than most buyers realize, and the gaps between coverage categories matter when an upper-mid-tier chair breaks in year three.
 Here is what to look for before you buy.

 A massage chair warranty is not a single thing.
 Most manufacturers break their coverage into four or five separate categories with different term lengths, and the category that fails most often is typically covered for the shortest period.
-Understanding the warranty structure before you buy is one of the most practical things you can do when spending $4,000 or more on a piece of furniture you expect to use daily.
+Understanding the warranty structure before you buy is one of the most practical things you can do when spending several thousand dollars on a piece of furniture you expect to use daily.

 The Four Standard Warranty Categories